 The center is in the development process and aims to be an array of resources the Network could apply to help Members transform ideas and opportunities into actions through collaborations and partnerships with start-up companies, universities, foundations and corporations, philanthropists and government.

-Jewish Poverty Challenge Intensive Incubation Program – An Initiative of the NJHSA Center for Innovation and Research
+Jewish Poverty Challenge – Agencies Chosen to Participate in Intensive Incubation Program – An Initiative of the NJHSA Center for Innovation and Research

 Network Member Agencies Are Invited to Test Post-Divorce Parenting App